Overview

 Points to note regarding presentation

-1. Include ideas independently thought by junior and senior high school students (so that it can be conveyed that it is an idea with a dream)
+- Please include ideas independently thought by junior and senior high school students (so that it is an idea with a dream).
+When bringing your research/technical idea to life, please indicate the issues that need to be addressed you think before it can be realized.

 Guideline for Abstract